mrvinceo/moodle-assignsubmission_urlsub/README.md

 # URL Submission assign submission plugin for Moodle.

 ## Paul Vincent, Open College of the Arts, 2021.
-### Thanks to Dave Balch of University of Oxford for the Word Count plugin, which was teh basis for this URL submission plugin.
+### Thanks to Dave Balch of University of Oxford for the Word Count plugin, which was the basis for this URL submission plugin.

 A simple plugin that adds a "URL Submission" type to assignment activities.